In October 2018, the Government of the Northwest Territories committed to transforming Aurora College into a polytechnic university.

-The polytechnic university will operate at the current Aurora College campuses in Fort Smith, Inuvik and Yellowknife, as well as through its network of community learning centres.
+The polytechnic university will operate as it does now at campuses in Fort Smith, Inuvik and Yellowknife, as well as through its network of community learning centres.

 We don’t know what programs will be offered yet, however we do know that they will fall under the four areas of specialization.
 We also know that the polytechnic university will build on many of the programs currently offered by Aurora College, while at this same time making these programs stronger and accessible to more residents.

 - Business and Leadership

 The transformation of Aurora College into a polytechnic university will take place over approximately six years starting in the fall of 2018.
 Visit the TIMELINE that shows the most important things that need to happen in order for the transformation to stay on track.
 It’s really important that things are done in the right order and at the right time.

 - Phase 1: Strengthen the foundation of Aurora College and put processes and systems in place in order to make the change to a polytechnic university.